 Check out this article too: How to Maintain Good Circulation

 In accordance with the data of a study published in The Journal of Agricultural and Food Chemistry, sweet potatoes have two types of fiber: soluble and insoluble.
 Thus, including them in your diet helps improve digestion and avoid constipation.

 5. Promote a healthy cerebral function

 Sweet potatoes contain anthocyanins, so they also contribute to healthy brain function.
 In fact, studies in mice showed that supplementation with sweet potato extract rich in anthocyanins improves learning and memory.

 6. Sweet potatoes improve blood glucose regulation

-This vegetable isn’t a treatment for diabetes; however, when ingested as a nutritional supplement, they can add many benefits to the life of patients with type 2 diabetes, as per a study published in Diabetes Care.
+This vegetable isn’t a treatment for diabetes; however, when ingested as a nutritional supplement, it can add many benefits to the life of patients with type-2 diabetes, as per a study published in Diabetes Care.
 Apparently, it doesn’t only help regulate blood glucose, but it increases insulin sensitivity.

 7. Folic acid for pregnancy

-It;’s time to begin taking folic acid as soon as you learn that you’re pregnant.
+Folic acid is a key nutrient during pregnancy.
 This substance is particularly important during the first stage of fetal development.
 In fact, its deficit affects the brain and spine of the fetus.
 Sweet potatoes are a food rich in this nutrient, so they’re a great option to complement the diet of a pregnant woman.

-Finally, there are many reasons to incorporate sweet potatoes into your diet.
+Finally, there are many reasons to incorporate this vegetable into your diet.
 And even though they’re not a super powerful food or anything, their intake does provide you with nutrients that are key to your well-being.
 So, are you ready to try it?